DanielOaks/codingtest-birdhouse-admin/README.md

 ---

 Importing the icons has been a bit annoying.
 I've ended up with [nuxt-svgo](https://nuxt.com/modules/nuxt-svgo) to handle loading svgs as inline elements, as it's by far the easiest way to get things up and running.

+---

+Having more of a think about the pagination in the footer, there's not any reason to include it on the birdhouse overview page unless it does paginate days and the like there as well.
+For now I'm going to have it be an element of the main content bit, and have the sidebar take up the entire left of the screen instead.